Young International Scientists at KIT

 - The International Collaboration Package aims at sustainably establishing mobility and networking measures for doctoral researchers by intensifying existing international collaboration.
 The pilot project's target groups are KIT professors, the heads of KIT institutes or heads of certified KIT junior research groups.

-A wide range of activities will accompany the measures:
+A wide range of activities accompanies these measures:

-- Workshop "Fellows Compass – A course through the German Academic System"
+- Workshop "Science Compass - A course through the German Academic System"